i3inc-panacea2-1/panacea/README.md

-# Panacea v.2.1
+# Panacea v2.1

 ## Lessons from v.2.0
-The design standard of Panacea v2.0 was to be a modular application where plugins could be loaded/unloaded on demand or depending on configuration/assignmenets.
+The design standard of Panacea v2.0 was to be a modular application where plugins could be loaded/unloaded on demand or depending on configuration/assignments.

-There are important lessons learnt from Panacea v2.0 currenty implemented design:
+There are important lessons learnt from Panacea v2.0 currently implemented design:
 * It doesn't provide clean development guidelines and APIs to make plugin integration easy and straight-forward.
 * Not everything is a plugin.
-Since there are no clean ways for plugins to work with each other, what is called `Core` ended up having more functionality than all the plugins combined (Theming, Media, RFID etc).
+Since there are no clean ways for plugins to work with each other, what is called `Core` ended up having more functionality than all the plugins combined (Theming, Media, RFID, etc.).
 This created a bloated Panacea Core package which requires a large amount of disk space even if some features are not in use by the installation where Panacea runs.
 Moreover, changing a single line of code (which happens a lot when so much functionality exists in one package) requires the entire package to be updated, transferred and stored which causes pollution to our servers.
 * Core/Plugins compatibility ended up too complex as Core/Plugins are analyzed on IL level to list public Types and Method signatures provided/called and then compared on the server side to match compatible modules.
 This is done only for 1 assembly (`PanaceaLib`) causing dependency issues with other common assemblies (Newtonsoft, ServiceStack.Json etc).
 * There wasn't a unified theming library to keep Panacea's UI implementation 100% consistent.

-## Changes in v.2.1
+## Changes in v2.1
 The changes in Panacea v2.1 are:
 * Architecture Restructure
   * Use MVVM pattern. [details](#mvvm-pattern)
   * Use SOLID. [details](#solid)
   * The `Core` will be responsible for managing plugins **only** (load/unload, manage errors etc).
 The `Core` package will be updated only when a new feature related to plugins needs to be added (never happened so far) or if a bug related to this small functionality has been solved.
-  * Everything that existed in the Core package has become a plugin (ModernUi, MediaPlayers etc). [details](#core-package)
+  * Everything that existed in the Core package has become a plugin (ModernUi, MediaPlayers, etc.). [details](#core-package)
 * Code Reorganization
   * Panacea can be built as `x86`, `x64` and for `both`.
 The first 2 will require the least space, the third can be used for hospitals with terminals that have both architectures.
   * Use of private nuget server in order to avoid putting binaries in repositories.
 (Create packages for binaries that do not exist in public).
 Such repositories exist in out Nuget organization.